percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.14.1.md

 ## Bugs Fixed

-* {{ k8spxcjira(1476) }}: Fix a bug where upgrade could put the cluster in non-operational state if using Storage Classes without the Volume expansion capabilities, by introducing a new `enableVolumeExpansion` Custom Resource option toggling this functionality
+* {{ k8spxcjira(1476) }}: Fix a bug where upgrade could put the cluster into a non-operational state if using Storage Classes without the Volume expansion capabilities, by introducing a new `enableVolumeExpansion` Custom Resource option toggling this functionality

 ## Deprecation, Change, Rename and Removal